 Dr. Lynnette Robinson was an accomplished and inspirational educator of 25 years before her passing in 1998.
 She served as a special education teacher and elementary principal before culminating her career as the Director of Special Education for the Encinitas Union School District.
 Lynnette was instrumental in developing curriculum, social/behavioral programs and inclusive practices that have been implemented throughout California.
 In particular, Lynnette was a pioneer in the belief that students with and without special needs benefit from being educated together.
 She was a true advocate for all students, families and educators.

 Candidates applying for this scholarship will be able to 1) describe activities which demonstrate their support and commitment to the inclusion of students with special needs in educational and/or social settings and 2) express intention of pursuing a career in special education.
-The amount of the scholarship will be a one-time maximum of $1,500.
+For the school year 2019-2020 the amount of the scholarship will be $1,500 per year and will be awarded for 4 consecutive years provided that recipients meet required criteria therein.
 A total of two scholarships will be awarded.

 - Student must be a graduating high school senior.